snowdrop/k8s-infra/tools/README.md

 3. PASSWORD_STORE_DIR: Folder location of the pass database
 4. SSH COMMAND (optional): command to be executed on remote host.
 If none, the ssh connection is returned to the user.

-## Usage

-Connecto to a remote host.
+Connect to a remote host.

 ```bash
 k8s_infra] $ ./tooling/passstore-vm-ssh.sh hetzner h01-116 ~/github/snowdrop/pass/